eclipse-tractusx/item-relationship-service/docs/adminguide.md

     apikey:
       header: "X-Api-Key"  # Name of the EDC api key header field
       secret: ""  # <edc-api-key>
+    edrManagementEnabled: false  # Flag whether IRS uses classic EDC negotiation or EDR negotiation
-  callbackMapping:  # The callback endpoint path mapping - used to expose callback endpoint
+  callbackMapping:  # The EDR token callback endpoint path mapping - used to expose EDR callback endpoint
+  negotiationCallbackMapping:  # The EDR negotiation callback endpoint mapping - used to expose negotiation callback endpoint
   callbackurl:  # The URL where the EDR token callback will be sent to.
+  negotiationCallbackurl:  # The URL where the negotiation callback will be sent to.
   asyncTimeout: PT10M  # Timout for future.get requests as ISO 8601 Duration
   submodel:
     request: